-Ney is made from a kind of knotty reed called "kargı".
-The Latin name of this cane as a species is Arundo Donax.
-It grows in the Southeast, Mediterranean and Aegean regions of Turkey.
-In addition, ney reeds are collected from Egypt (around the Nile), Syria (around the Orontes) and Cyprus (from the south and north).
+Ney; is made from a type of gnarled reed called Kargı, which can reach up to 5m in length and 6cm in thickness.
+The Latin name of this reed is Arundo Donax.
+This plant, which grows in hot and wet places, is native to the Middle East, the Caucasus and Central Asia.
+It grows in the Southeastern, Mediterranean and Aegean regions of Turkiye.
+In addition, a lot of reeds for Ney are collected from Iran, Egypt (around the Nile River), Syria (around the Orontes River) and Cyprus (south and north).

 Ney Chords and Names

 Ney, which is in various sizes according to its chords, in order to provide the chord according to the general opinion 9 It is made of knotted reeds.
 What is acceptable is that each of these knuckles is equal to each other, and it is very rare to find such a reed in the reeds.
 For this reason, Ney makers have to use reeds with unequal knuckle spacing.
 In this case, while opening the fret holes , they adjust the Ney's tuning at the desired frequencies by using a method called Shifting.
 For this reason, two works of the same kind will not match each other, and the tuning of the sound depends on the thickness and diameter of the fleshy part of the reed.
 The masters decide which reed and which tuning Ney will be made according to the knuckle spacing on the reed and the thickness of the reed.
 Since each reed is of different size and quality, it is impossible for a fixed pattern to be the same for each Ney.
 For this reason, it is very important that the master who plays the Ney is also a Neyzen.
 The master who opens the ney can only determine the right chord if he is a neyzen himself.
 This is why the price of what is in ideal size, tuning and tone is high.